grimery/Adventure.Land/README.md

 The merchant can sell your loot on the marketplace.
 You can just drop your loot inside his store, set a price and he'll sell it.

-I decided that because the merchant cannot farm / generate gold on his own, he should act as a support characters for the "productive" characters.
+I decided that, because the merchant cannot farm / generate gold on his own, he should act as a support characters for the "productive" characters.

 So he takes care of a lot of things for you!